dtbkhanh/dtbkhanh.github.io/_posts/2025-05-18-bibitor-inventory-sales-analysis.md

   <h2 id="2-4-MAC" style="font-weight: bold;">2.4.
 Inventory Valuation: Moving Average Cost (MAC)</h2>
 </div>

+#### 📜 **SQL Script:** `04.
+Inventory MovingAvgCost.sql`

-Understanding the true cost of inventory is as crucial as knowing how quickly it sells.
-One way Bibitor can estimate this is by using the Moving Average Cost (MAC) method.
-Implemented through the **`Inventory MovingAvgCost.sql`** script, this approach continuously updates the average cost of each item as new purchases are made, giving a more realistic view of profit when items are sold.
+Knowing the true cost of inventory is just as important as knowing how quickly it sells.
+Bibitor can estimate this using the Moving Average Cost (MAC) method.
+This approach continually updates the average cost of each product as new purchases are made, giving a more realistic view of profit when items are sold.

 The process involves several steps to combine what’s in stock, what was bought, and what was sold — and uses that to calculate the current average cost of each product.

-### a.
-Calculating MAC:
+### Calculating MAC:

 To determine the Moving Average Cost, we followed a few key steps:
 - **Tracked sales and purchases:** Sales quantities were treated as negative values (outflows), and purchase quantities as positive (inflows), to reflect inventory movement.